Christianity 2.0 – Starting Over

 This has been completely missed by Christianity up to this very day.
 It is still locked into the shamanic paradigm.
 The resurrection validates the death, proves that he is the Messiah, and will pay off some day.
 But right now, it does not do very much at all.

-Bottom line: in Christianity you get the idea of the resurrection but you do not get the experience of the risen Jesus.
+Bottom line: in Christianity you get the idea of the resurrection but not the experience.
 His original followers did, but they had no conceptual tools to explain it.

-If you know anything about Christianity for the past 2,000 years, this has to be a big surprise, because the theme for Christianity has not been “he died in order to demonstrate the non-finality of death”, but “he died for your sins”.
+What happened?
+If you know anything about Christianity for the past 2,000 years, this has to be something of a puzzle, because the theme for Christianity has not been “he died in order to prove the non-finality of death”, but “he died for your sins”.
 Furthermore, for 1600 years at least, the central symbol of Christianity has been the crucifix.

 3. During the intervening centuries between Jesus and now, humans have had so much pain from mass traumatization that a freedom-from-pain argument (“remission of sin”) was persuasive enough to attract them to Christian beliefs and practices.